chenchao666/Paper-reading/README.md

 * Hide-and-Seek: Forcing a network to be meticulous for weakly-supervised object and action localization
 * Random Erasing Data Augmentation

+# Age Estimation & Distribution Learning
+* Mean-Variance Loss for Deep Age Estimation from a Face

 ## Few shot